 Our children are able to approach mathematical problems with confidence and armed with a range of knowledge and strategies to use in their solving.
 They can talk in detail, using the correct mathematical terms and vocabulary, about what they have done, the method they have chosen and why they have done it the way that they have.
 St. Mary’s students are able to understand how mathematical areas are connected and related and can use this knowledge to approach and solve a broad range of age-appropriate problems.
 Above all, our students recognise the value of being numerically-literate and mathematically-fluent.

 All children in the school, from Year 1 upwards, have a login for the EdShed website.
 As part of this, the MathShed component provides a range of maths activities and tasks for the students to do at home.
 Regular use of the site enables children to hone and consolidate their mathematical knowledge.
 The site also provides opportunities to practice division and multiplication facts, in preparation for the end of Year 4 Multiplication (and division) Tables Check, and beyond.

 At St. Mary’s, we take part in maths week each year.
 Our aim is to make maths enjoyable and more accessible for our students, especially those who are not as confident as they would like to be.
 As such, we focus on maths games and puzzles to really give the message that maths is fun!

-We compete annually in the North Kensington maths contest, coming third last year.
-This is a great opportunity for a hand-picked, crack squad of St. Mary’s children to show off their mathematical prowess against other local schools.
+We compete annually in the North Kensington maths contest, coming third most recently.
+This is a great opportunity for a hand-picked, crack squad of St. Mary’s children to prove their mathematical prowess against other local schools.

 If you are thinking of supporting your child at home with their maths, these links may prove helpful: